Get in Touch

 A Private Service for UHNW Individuals & Family Offices

-Digital assets are now a permanent and growing feature of sophisticated balance sheets.
-What remains less visible — and often underestimated — is the risk they introduce at the point of death or incapacity.
 Unlike traditional assets, digital wealth does not naturally fall into established estate frameworks.
 It is frequently held outside of formal structures, dependent on private access, and reliant on information that sits only with the individual.
 In many otherwise well-structured estates, this creates a quiet but material point of fragility.

 In practice, digital assets are often:

-- Held personally on platforms or exchanges,
+- Held personally on platforms or exchanges

 - Dependent on private keys or access credentials